 PMR 446 radio.
 What’s it for?
 Apart from school kids, teachers, local shops and offices, crane drivers and building site workers, 446 is for anyone who wants to chat locally.
 It’s licence free, but there are restrictions such as a maximum of 0.5 Watts ERP.
-Also, any external or modified aerial is prohibited.
+Also, a modified aerial or radio is prohibited.

 The radios have a CTCSS, continuous tone controlled squelch system, facility which will block out all signals other than the ones you want to listen to.
 For example, a school with 10 radios might use a tone of 88.5kHz.
 This means that the radios will only hear other radios that are transmitting that tone.
 Anyone else who might be transmitting on the same channel will not be heard by the school’s radios.
 Although the school radios block out other transmissions, others on the same channel will be able to hear the school radios.